 Brig.
 Gen. Frank Crozier (first commander of the Auxy force) resigned when 8 accused were exonerated and re-instated.

-Over 400 Auxies (F, Q and 3 others rotating) were in Dublin at any one time.
+Over 400 Auxies (F, Q and 3 other Companies rotating) were in Dublin at any one time.
 They also had a depot in Beggars Bush Barracks (This was, briefly, considered as a possible alternative target to the Custom House).

 F Company formed on 30 July 1920 and was permanently based in Dublin, with HQ at the Castle.
 They could call on armoured cars with military crews and for BA back-up as required (At the Custom House the Auxies were supported and replaced by the Wiltshire Regiment).
 During the WoI three of them were killed and 9 wounded by the IRA.